wenkeyang/coppersmith/USERGUIDE.markdown

-When defining features using the fluent API, one or more filters can be added using the `where` method (`andWhere` is also a synonym, to improve readability where there are multiple conditions).
+When defining features using the fluent API, one or more filters can be added using the `where` method (`andWhere` is also a synonym, to improve readability when there are multiple conditions).

 ```scala
 import org.joda.time.DateTime